shirazkn/shirazkn.github.io/content/posts/fourier.md

 $$

 where the factor $1/2\pi$ is a standard feature of Fourier analysis; it shows up when we do $\mathcal F^{-1}\big[\mathcal F[\ \cdot\ ]\big]$.
-Since we're both engineers, we will swap the integrals and summation around like it's nothing (in actuality, we need to check certain convergence and 'regularity' conditions):
+Since we're both engineers, we will swap the integrals and summation around (in actuality, we need to check certain convergence and 'regularity' conditions before doing this):

 <p>
 \[